asanchezyali/backend-typescript-express-template/README.md

 }
 ```

 This technique divides the text into smaller chunks respecting natural paragraph boundaries, which preserves local context.
-Then we apply specific strategies for each type of analysis:
+Then we could apply specific strategies for each type of analysis:

 #### Application to analysis tasks